-Margaret Hamilton (1936 –)
+Margaret Hamilton, software engineer (1936 –)

 During the famous Apollo 11 moon landing, the in-flight software Hamilton helped to develop warned the astronauts that something was wrong.
 The astronauts accidentally left a radar switch on without realizing it, causing the computer system to overload during the landing procedure.
 Hamilton’s priority alarm displays were designed to warn the astronauts in case of an emergency, and her software alerted them to the situation.

-Sally Ride (1936 – 2012)
+Sally Ride, astronaut (1936 – 2012)

 In 1983, Sally Ride became the first woman in space as part of the Space Shuttle Challenger crew (the same shuttle that would suffer an infamous accident just three years later).
 Ride continued to work with NASA public-outreach programs throughout her life and passed away in 2012.
 Sally Ride was posthumously awarded the Presidential Medal of Freedom in 2013 and continues to be an inspiration for young minds everywhere.

-Marie Maynard Daly (1936 – 2003)
+Marie Maynard Daly, biochemist (1936 – 2003)